Asset model

 articulationScore The articulation score of the asset.

-id The resource ID.
+id The ID of the resource.
 Every resource that can be retrieved using the asset model has this property.

 name